FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

 10. Select language to use in VR.
 Press *Continue*.

 11. Add a payment method (a credit card or a PayPal account), or press *Skip*.
+You will need a payment method only for making purchases from the Oculus Store.

 12. Go through safety etc. information.
 Press *Continue*.